-5. Wrap tops and dresses are heaven sent for petite women with large bust.
+Wrap tops and dresses are heaven sent for petite women with full chest

 It is a universally flattering design, and it is especially a heaven sent girls who have a curve, because it hugs your body at just the right places and bring attention to where you want it.

 If you are petite with bigger chests, wrap tops and dresses pull the fabric in at the skinniest part of your waist, drawing the focus to your waist without adding any extra volume to your bust.